informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

     - _fkeyname_ is the given name of the foreign key which is usually in the following format: `[` _schema name_ `,` _constraint name_ `]`

   - `{ "and": [` _filter_ `,` ... `], "negate": ` _negate_ `}`
-    - Currently only limited to `filter` context of visible-columns annotation.
     - A logical conjunction of multiple _filter_ clauses is applied to the query to constrain matching rows.
 	- The logical result is negated only if _negate_ is `true`.
 	- Each _filter_ clause may be a terminal filter element, conjunction, or disjunction.

   - `{ "or": [` _filter_ `,` ... `], "negate": ` _negate_ `}`
-    - Currently only limited to `filter` context of visible-columns annotation.
     - A logical disjunction of multiple _filter_ clauses is applied to the query to constrain matching rows.
 	  - The logical result is negated only if _negate_ is `true`.
 	  - Each _filter_ clause may be a terminal filter element, conjunction, or disjunction.

   - `{ "filter":` _column_ `, "operand_pattern":` _value_ `, "operator":` _operator_ `, "negate":` _negate_ `}`
-    - Currently only limited to `filter` context of visible-columns annotation.
     - An individual filter _path element_ is applied to the query or individual _filter_ clauses participate in a conjunction or disjunction.

     - The filter constrains a named _column_ in the current context table.

     - The _operator_ specifies the constraint operator via one of the valid operator names in the ERMrest REST API, which are

         | operator  | meaning |